 9) Night market at the market square

 It’s popular among locals as well as tourists.
-You will be spoiled for choice with a variety of Indonesian street food as well as meat skewers and fresh fish on offer.
+You’ll be spoiled for choice with a variety of Indonesian street food as well as meat skewers and fresh fish on offer.

 Despite the amazing variety of food available on Gili Trawangan, nothing will beat the flavors and tasty meals I had in Ubud so be sure to add that to your Bali itinerary as well.

-10) Partyingon Gili Trawangan
+10) Partying on Gili Trawangan